 Giants Nearly Give It Away, Hang On And Defeat CowboysThe Giants kept their undefeated record at Cowboys Stadium alive as they hung and defeated their rivals 29-24.

-Eli Manning and the New York Giants are 3-0 at Cowboys Stadium, but the Cowboys aren't letting that get to them.
+Manning To Continue Domination At Cowboys Stadium?Eli Manning and the New York Giants are 3-0 at Cowboys Stadium, but the Cowboys aren't letting that get to them.

 Victor Cruz's Reflection After First Month Of Season: 'I Like Where My Team Is'"I think we're still kind of getting through the bumps and bruises of the season, and I think we're going to be alright," Cruz said.
 "I think we're getting to the chunk of our schedule in these upcoming weeks, and I think we'll be OK."

 Cowboys Owner Jerry Jones: 'Watch Us Beat The Giants’ A—!'Jerry Jones, the Cowboys' always-entertaining owner, is out to turn the tables on the NFC East rivalry -- Big D style.